NOAA-EMC/rrfs-workflow/README.md

 # Modifications for the RRFS_dev1

-This branch supports additional features for running real-time RRFS runs at GSL on Jet.
+This branch supports additional features for running real-time RRFS runs at GSL on Jet/WCOSS.
 The branch's default configuration has not been tested on other RDHPCS platforms.

 This branch supports the following features: